Cloud9: Super Smash Bros.

 Ally and Mang0 competed in GENESIS 4 in January 2017.
 Both Cloud9 members took second place in their respective tournaments, with Ally falling to MKLeo in the Smash 4 finals and Mang0 falling to Armada in the Melee finals.
 At EVO 2017, Ally failed to defend his Smash 4 EVO title from 2016, finishing outside the top 32.
 In the Melee tournament, Mang0 reached the grand finals, but he fell to Armada in the finals match to finish in second place.
 The following month, Mang0 defended his Super Smash Con title after winning Super Smash Con 2017.
 The two competed at The Big House 7 in October 2017.
 Ally finished the Smash 4 tournament in the top eight, while Mang0 finished in the top six of the Melee tournament.
 In January 2018, Ally and Mang0 competed at GENESIS 5, with Ally finishing in ninth place and Mang0 finishing in fifth.

 On March 31, 2018, Mang0's coach Tafokints announced he was departing the organization to join Counter Logic Gaming as their business development manager.
 Five days later, Cloud9 parted ways with Ally.

 At Evo 2018, Mang0 finished in the top eight.
 Mang0 competed in his first Super Smash Bros.
 Ultimate tournament in June 2018 and finished in the top four.
 For the remainder of 2018, Mang0 failed to win a tournament but was able to finish in the top three of five tournaments, including Shine 2018, The Big House 8, and Smash Summit 7.
 In May 2019, Mang0 won Get On My Level 2019, ending his 19-event, and nearly two-year, streak without winning a tournament.
 He went on to win his second Melee major of the year in October after defeating Zain in The Big House 9 grand finals.
 Mang0 started 2020 with a third-place finish at GENESIS 7.
 In July 2020, he finished in second place at the Ludwig Ahgren Championship Series 2 after falling to Zain in the grand finals.
 In November, Mang0 was the runner-up at Smash Summit 10.
 Mang0 finished 2020 with a win at the Ludwig Ahgren Championship Series 3 after defeating iBDW in the finals.

-On June 23, 2025, Cloud9 would release Mang0 after he was caught committing inappropriate actions whilst drunk during Ludwig Ahgren's Beerio Kart World Cup event on June 21.
+On June 23, 2025, Cloud9 released Mang0 after his involvement in a sexual harassment incident during Ludwig Ahgren's Beerio Kart World Cup event on June 21.